goadesign/pulse/streaming/README.md

 # Streaming

-Ponos leverages Redis streams to provide scalable and reliable event streams that can be used to implement distributed architectures.
-Ponos provides a simple API to create and consume streams, for example:
+Pulse leverages Redis streams to provide scalable and reliable event streams that can be used to implement distributed architectures.
+Pulse provides a simple API to create and consume streams, for example:

 [![Single Reader](../snippets/single-reader.png)](../examples/streaming/single-reader/main.go#L21-L51)